 This list should give you an idea of the kinds of things you can do to protect your confidential legal dealings but remember it’s a non-exhaustive list.

-If you, your company or one of your clients requires advice on Legal Professional Privilege, please contact one of the regulatory team for a no-obligation discussion on how we can assist.
+If you, your company or one of your clients requires advice on Legal Professional Privilege, please contact one of the business crime and regulatory team for a no-obligation discussion on how we can assist.

 Business Crime, Regulation & Driving Offences